jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RG 7 Reduction of payments for conduit tax relief
 Reduction
-(1) A company that is a conduit tax relief (CTR) company at the time it is required to pay FDP to the Commissioner, may reduce the payment by an amount calculated using the formula—percentage of non-resident shareholders × amount of FDP.
+(1) A company that is a conduit tax relief (CTR) company at the time it is required to pay FDP to the Commissioner, may reduce the payment by an amount calculated using the formula— percentage of non-resident shareholders × amount of FDP.
 Definition of items in formula
 (2) In the formula,—
   (a) percentage of non-resident shareholders is the percentage of the company’s shareholders not resident in New Zealand as determined under subsections (3) to (9):